-• If you are competent and well qualified having a University Degree or a vocational qualification
+• If you are competent and well qualified to have a University Degree or a vocational qualification

 • If you have a work experience

-• If you know German Language (till about B1 Level)
+• If you know the German Language (till about B1 Level)

 Then you stand a good chance of getting a job in Germany.
-In the Blog 2 we have discussed the Popularity of Germany (Backlink).
+In Blog 2nd we have discussed the Popularity of Germany (Backlink).
 We have also discussed in Blog 3 – Destination Germany for Education

 Let us now talk about the job opportunities in Germany.